 Many, many thanks to the Mr. and Mrs. Hatch for inviting us in.

 Backstory: Shaun and I spent our honeymoon along the PCH, an unimaginably beautiful stretch of highway that offers breathtaking view after breathtaking view of the California coast.
 Since then, we occasionally dream-talked about how sublime it would be to go back and photograph a couple there.
-Well slap me silly if it didn't happen!
-(It happened, so please don't slap me.)
+Well then, this magical thing happened.

 And not only did it happen, but it happened with Yvonne and Jeffrey.
 These are two of the highest quality people on planet Earth.
-To give you an idea, they had a charity donation set up during their reception.
-Each guest received, as his or her "place card," a small bag of seeds, and each guest was asked to empty those seeds into a bucket corresponding with one of three charities significant to the couple, thereby "voting" for that charity.
-The couple, after the wedding, made a donation to the winning charity.
+As an illustration, their place cards were bags of seeds they asked their guests to empty into one of three buckets representing three different charities important to the couple, thereby "voting" for that charity.
+After the wedding, Yvonne and Jeffrey made a monetary donation to the winning charity.
+High quality people.
 This is one of the reasons we love our jobs so much.
 Sometimes we see in our couples wisdom and generosity that inspire us to be better.
 These two and their hearts of gold...sheesh.

 What's hysterical in retrospect is that when Shaun and I traveled to San Francisco to shoot Yvonne and Jeffrey's couple's session, we had that slightly panicky feeling you get when you realize you're about to spend 10 hours in a car with two people you've only met on Skype.
-But it took us all of 20 seconds to put that anxiety to bed and realize that if we were going to be stuck in a car with new people for half of a day, these were the people we wanted to be with.
-Naturally, we had a teeming cache of hysterical inside jokes before we even stopped for gas.
+But it took us all of 20 seconds to put that anxiety to bed and realize that if we were going to be stuck in a car with new people for half of a day, these were the people.
+Naturally, we had a teeming caché of hysterical inside jokes before we even stopped for gas.